english/speculation/README.md

 #### Generators and quick check

 Speculation uses [`Rantly`](https://github.com/abargnesi/rantly) for random data generation.
 Generator functions in Speculation are Procs that take one argument (Rantly instance) and return a random value.
-While clojure's test.check generators generate values that start small and continue to grow and get more complex as a property holds true, Rantly always generates random values.
+While Clojure's test.check generators generate values that start small and continue to grow and get more complex as a property holds true, Rantly always generates random values.

 Rantly gives Speculation the ability to shrink a failing test case down to its smallest failing case, however in Speculation we limit this to Integers and Strings.
 This is an area where Speculation may currently be significantly weaker than clojure.spec.